Introduction to Model-Based Derivative-Free Optimization: Derivative-Free Trust-Region Methods

 So, if we want to approximate the objective within the trust region, $\by\in B(\bx_k,\Delta_k)$, it makes sense to balance both error terms and set $h = \bigO(\Delta_k)$, leading to a model error of size $\bigO(\Delta_k^2)$.

-\paragraph{Fully linear models} In our general IBO approach, we will use the trust-region radius $\Delta_k$ to control the size of the model error (e.g.~at iteration $k$, use $h=\Delta_k$ in \eqref{eq_fin_diff}, as suggested above).
-This suggests to us to the following notion of model accuracy.
+\paragraph{Fully linear models} In our general \renaming{MBDFO} approach, we will use the trust-region radius $\Delta_k$ to control the size of the model error (e.g.~at iteration $k$, use $h=\Delta_k$ in \eqref{eq_fin_diff}, as suggested above).
+This suggests to us the following notion of model accuracy.

 \begin{definition} Suppose we have $\bx\in\R^n$ and $\Delta>0$.
 A local model $m:\R^n\to\R$ approximating $f:\R^n\to\R$ is fully linear in $B(\bx,\Delta)$ if there exist constants $\kappamf,\kappamg>0$, independent of $m$, $\bx$ and $\Delta$, such that